 Tai Chi is an exercise based on martial arts yet practiced slowly and purposefully embracing the mind, body and spirit.
 Tai Chi originated in ancient China, and is one of the most effective exercises for health of mind and body.
 It can be easy to learn and therefore quickly delivers its health benefits.
 Tai Chi can be practiced at any skill level that a person desires and can be a lifelong way to maintain a desired level of health.

-What are the benefits of Tai Chi?
+What are the benefits of Tai Chi and Qigong?

 Practitioners often praise Tai Chi’s deep physiological or spiritual benefits, but what has attracted the attention of research scientists lately is what Tai Chi does for the body.
 In the past 10 years studies have come out backed by solid science and research proving that regular practice of Tai Chi can improve health.
 For instance, ten years agoe Scientists at the Oregon Research Institute in Eugene reported that Tai Chi offers the greatest benefit to older men and women who are healthy but relatively inactive.
 There are volumes of work and studies have showing that Tai Chi practiced regularly helps reduce falls among healthy seniors.
 More recently the Harvard Medical School Guide to Tai Chi, supported through cutting-edge research that the long-standing claims that Tai Chi also has a beneficial impact on the health of the heart, bones, nerves and muscles, immune system, and the mind.
 There is plenty of evidenced-based research to support the claims of many health benefits.
 No matter the study, no matter the style one thing is consistent in the research; the practice of Tai Chi has to be regular and it needs to follow the same basic principles.